tagspaces/tagspaces/README.md

     $ git clone https://github.com/tagspaces/tagspaces.git

 Go to the folder where the code was cloned and select the branch you want to test.
-Use the the **master** branch for the last officially released version or the branch **develop** for a kind of a nightly build, containing the changed we are preparing for the next release of the application.
+Use the the **master** branch for the last officially released version or the branch **develop** for a kind of a nightly build, containing the changes we are preparing for the next release of the application.

 Switch to folder where you have cloned the repository: